anshitaBajpai/pig-game/README.md

-# Pig Game
+🎲 Pig Game

-This game is created using HTML, CSS, and vanilla JavaScript.
+A simple dice game built with HTML, CSS, and vanilla JavaScript.

-# How to play
+🕹️ How to Play

-The main objective of this game is that the first player has to reach a total score of 100 or more.
-In each turn, a player repeatedly rolls a die until dice shows 1  or the player decides to "hold" and end their turn.
+The goal is to be the first player to reach 100 points or more.

-If the player rolls a 1, their turn ends and they receive no points for the turn.
-If the player rolls any other number, it is added to their turn total and they can choose to either roll again or hold.
-If they choose to hold, their turn total is added to their score, and the turn ends.
+On each turn, a player can:

+Roll the die

+If the die shows 1, the turn ends and no points are added.

+If the die shows 2–6, that value is added to the player’s turn total.

+Hold

+Add the turn total to the player’s overall score.

+End the turn and pass play to the next player.

+⚠️ Rolling a 1 means losing all points accumulated during that turn!

-# How to run this game
+🚀 How to Run

-Just open index.html file in the web browser.
+Clone or download the project.

+Open the index.html file.

+Start playing! 🎉